 Ancient Times

-Throughout history, honey has been used for medicinal purposes with the use of Honey as a wound dressing being one of the most persistent therapeutic uses over time.
-Ancient Egyptians were among the first beekeepers being well established around 3100 BC.
-Papyrus records depicting a surgical textbook, from possibly 2500 BC, indicate that honey was used extensively in Egyptian medicine and was a common ingredient in many wound dressings described.
-Honey provides a moist wound healing environment which promotes healing and honey’s antibacterial properties help prevent and clear infection.
-Often in historical texts, the type and location of the honey was specified, thus indicating that the people were well aware of the medicinal properties of honey from particular floral sources.
+Throughout history, Honey has been used for medicinal purposes, with the use of Honey on wounds as a wound dressing being one of the most persistent therapeutic uses over time.
+Ancient Egyptians were among the first beekeepers, being well-established around 3100 BC.
+Papyrus records depicting a surgical textbook, from possibly 2500 BC, indicate that Honey was used extensively in Egyptian medicine and was a common ingredient in many wound dressings described.
+Honey provides a moist wound healing environment, which promotes healing and helps manage exudate, while Honey’s antibacterial properties, including the presence of hydrogen peroxide, help prevent and clear infection.
+Often in historical texts, the type and location of the Honey was specified, thus indicating that the people were well aware of the medicinal properties of Honey from particular floral sources.

 Modern Times

-In modern times, after the advent and proliferation of modern antibiotic (western) medicine, the use of honey in Wound Care largely fell out of favor.
-However, more recently there has been a rapid spread of bacterial strains which are resistant to antibiotics used in clinical practice.
-It is now common to have bacteria strains, so called “super bugs”, that are resistant to all commonly used antibacterial drugs.
-This situation has created renewed interest in using honey as a wound care agent and helped spawn extensive research and use of Manuka honey in registered wound care products.
+In modern times, after the advent and proliferation of modern antibiotic (western) medicine, the use of Honey in Wound Care largely fell out of favor.
+However, more recently, there has been a rapid spread of bacterial strains that are resistant to antibiotics used in clinical practice.
+It is now common to have bacteria strains, so-called “superbugs,” that are resistant to all commonly used antibacterial drugs.
+This situation has created renewed interest in using Honey as a wound care agent and helped spawn extensive research and use of Manuka Honey in registered wound care products.

 Therapeutic Benefits of Honey in Wound Care

-Honey has been shown to have many properties beyond its’ antibacterial action that is highly beneficial in wound care.
+Honey has been shown to have many properties beyond its’ antibacterial action, including moisturizing benefits that are highly beneficial in skin healing and wound care.

 Honey . . .

-• Prevents dressings from adhering to wound surface
+- Prevents dressings from adhering to the wound surface

-• Removes malodor created from wound – Bacteria in wounds prefer to consume glucose (in honey) instead of amino acids in the wound bed, thus lactic acid is produced instead of the normal malodorous sulphur compounds.
+- Removes malodor created from the wound – Bacteria in wounds prefer to consume glucose (in Honey) instead of amino acids in the wound bed; thus, lactic acid is produced instead of the normal malodorous sulfur compounds.

 Why Honey Works